mavryk-network/flexmasa/src/doc/daemons-upgrade.md

 change.
 Finally, Flexmasa will kill all processes once the daemon-upgrade test is complete.

-* If you are using the docker image, valid `octez-*` executables are already in the `$PATH`.
+* If you are using the docker image, valid `mavkit-*` executables are already in the `$PATH`.

 ### Example: